 Signs or symptoms of IVDD

-Intervertebral disc disease (IVDD) is a painful condition which can cause weak, wobbly legs and difficulty walking.
+Intervertebral disc disease (IVDD) is a painful condition that can cause weak, wobbly legs and difficulty walking.
 Dogs with severe IVDD may be unable to move their legs at all (paralysis) and may lose control of bladder and bowel function.

 The sudden-onset form of the condition is seen most often in certain breeds including miniature and standard dachshunds, beagles, French bulldogs, cavalier King Charles spaniels and cocker spaniels.
 Onset of clinical signs or symptoms can vary: Some dogs show mild signs which never progress, some dogs are found collapsed on the floor with no previous known problem while, in others, signs progress over hours or days.

 SIGNS OF PAIN REPORTED IN IVDD-AFFECTED DACHSHUNDS

 Reluctance to walk, jump up or stand upright on hind legs